cannawen/metric_units_reddit_bot/README.md

 run `npm install` then `node ./src/bot.js` and you should have the bot up and running!

-Note: The bot sometimes "skips" comments during polling.
-To reduce the changes of this happening when testing, you can limit the bot to look a single subreddit instead of "r/all" by changing the line `network.getRedditComments("all")` in bot.js.
-I recommend running it in r/test (`network.getRedditComments("test")`)!
+Note: You can run the bot in development mode (which won't POST requests to reddit servers) by changing the `dev-mode` environment variable to "true"

 Running the tests